 Home | About | Books | News | Reviews | Bibliography | Awards | Contact

 Christina Sng is a poet, writer, and artist.
-She is the author of several poetry collections, including limited haiku chapbooks, A Constellation of Songs (Origami Poems Project) and Catku (Allegra Press), Elgin Award nominees, An Assortment of Sky Things (Allegra Press) and Astropoetry (Alban Lake Publishing), and 2018 Bram Stoker Award Finalist, Elgin Award nominee, and one of LitReactor's Best Books of 2017, A Collection of Nightmares (Raw Dog Screaming Press).
+She is the author of several poetry collections, including limited haiku chapbooks, A Constellation of Songs (Origami Poems Project) and Catku (Allegra Press), Elgin Award nominees, An Assortment of Sky Things (Allegra Press) and Astropoetry (Alban Lake Publishing), and 2017 Bram Stoker Award Winner, Elgin Book Award nominee, and one of LitReactor's Best Books of 2017, A Collection of Nightmares (Raw Dog Screaming Press).
+She is a Lifetime member of the Science Fiction Poetry Association and an Active member of the Horror Writers Association.

 Since 2001, her science fiction, horror, and fantasy poetry and fiction have appeared in numerous venues across North America, the United Kingdom, Australia, and Singapore.
 These include Andromeda Spaceways Inflight Magazine, Aoife's Kiss, Apex Magazine, Astronomers Without Borders, Bare Bone, Beyond Centauri, Black Petals, Blood Rose, Bloodbond, ChiZine, Dark Animus, Disturbed Digest, Dreams and Nightmares, Electric Velocipede, Eye to the Telescope, Fantastic Stories of the Imagination, Flesh & Blood, Grievous Angel, Hadrosaur Tales, Illumen, The Journal, Jupiter Magazine, LONTAR, Lunatic Chameleon, The Martian Wave, Mythic Delirium, NewMyths.com, Night to Dawn, Outposts of Beyond, The Pedestal Magazine, Penny Dreadful, Penumbric, Poe Little Thing, Polu Texni, Scifaikuest, Space & Time, Spaceports & Spidersilk, Spectral Realms, Star*Line, Story House, Tales of the Talisman, Trunk Stories, Wicked Hollow, and Yellow Bat Review.

 In 2002, 2003, and 2004, her poems "The Marvel of Flight" and "Crimes of Our Youth" (Wicked Hollow #1 and #4), "The Bone Carver" (ChiZine), "The Art of Weaving" (Flesh & Blood #14), and "Asunder" with Mike Allen (Star*Line), received Honourable Mentions in the Year's Best Fantasy and Horror, 16th, 17th, 18th, and 19th Annual Editions, respectively.
 In 2007 and 2014, her poems "Medusa in LA" and "Allegra" (Tales of the Talisman Vol. 1 Issue 1 and Vol. 10 Issue 3) were nominated for the Rhysling Award in the short and long poem categories.
 In 2016, her poems "Twenty Years" (New Myths 32) and "The Woman in the Coffee Shop" (LONTAR #5) were nominated in the long poem category and her scifaiku, "The Man with Red Eyes" was nominated for the Dwarf Stars Award.
 Her long poem "The Leviathans of Europa" was nominated for the 2017 Rhysling Awards.
-2018 Rhysling nominees include "Starlight" (short poem) and "Moonlight in the Playground" (long poem).
+2018 Rhysling nominees include "Starlight" (short poem), "Moonlight in the Playground", and "Little Red" (long poems).

 From late 2015, she began to study haiku, finding it immensely beautiful and therapeutic.
 Now she writes daily to document her thoughts and days.
 Her haiku, senryu, haiga, and tanka have since received numerous honours and accolades, and appeared all around the world in journals such as A Hundred Gourds, Akisame, Akitsu Quarterly, Asahi Haikuist, bear creek haiku, cattails, Cricket, Failed Haiku, Frameless Sky, Haikuniverse, hedgerow, Mayfly, otata, Prune Juice, Ribbons, Shamrock, The Bamboo Hut, The Cicada's Cry, and Wild Plum, among others.